Spain Rodriguez: Career

-Spain's later work included an illustrated biography of Marxist revolutionary Ernesto "Che" Guevara, Che: A Graphic Biography (Verso Books, 2008).
+Rodriguez's later work included an illustrated biography of Marxist revolutionary Ernesto "Che" Guevara, Che: A Graphic Biography (Verso Books, 2008).
 Published in several different languages, it was described by cartoonist Art Spiegelman as "brilliant and radical."
 His history of the California farm worker movement, Farmworker Comix was published posthumously in 2014 by the California Federation of Teachers.

-Spain designed at least five posters for the San Francisco Mime Troupe, a political satirist theatre company.
+Rodriguez designed at least five posters for the San Francisco Mime Troupe, a political satirist theatre company.

 Rodriguez taught art classes at Mission Cultural Center for Latino Arts for many years, and he supported the creation of murals in the Mission District.
 Spain did color xerox postcards and prints in the late '70s/early '80s at Galería de la Raza.

 Personal life

 Rodriguez married a daughter of Adele and Robert Stern, Susan Stern, a poet, an Oakland Tribune and KPIX investigative journalist in Boston and the San Francisco Bay Area, and the director of the films Barbie Nation: An Unauthorized Tour, The Self-Made Man and Bad Attitude: The Art of Spain Rodriguez.
 They have a daughter, a New York-based artist.
 Susan's documentary films are about her daughter's dolls, her father, and her husband.

 Rodriguez died at his home in San Francisco on November 28, 2012, after battling cancer for six years.